THE 100 Production Laboratory (1 hour)

 THE 305 Shakespearean Performance (4 hours)

 This course affords the advanced acting student an opportunity to explore methods for rehearsing and performing texts written by William Shakespeare.
 With a focus on the practical demands of Shakespeare’s language, the course addresses technical, stylistic, historical and interpretive considerations as they relate to performance.
-Prerequisite: THE 205 or permission of the instructor.
+Prerequisite: THE 205.

 THE 310 Stagecraft (4 hours)